openstack/governance/resolutions/20181024-python-update-process.rst

 ----------

-Prior to the beginning of each release cycle, the TC will designate the minor versions of Python 3 that will be supported in that release using the following
+Prior to the beginning of each release cycle, the TC will designate the minor versions of Python 3 that will be tested in that release using the following
 criteria:

 * The latest released version of Python 3 that is available in *any*